By Last Updated: October 30, 2025

-Common teeth whitening procedures, either at-home procedures such as whitening strips, or procedures performed by the dentist, haven’t been proven to create risks for you or your baby during pregnancy.
+Common teeth whitening procedures, either at-home procedures such as whitening strips (see the dangers of DIY whitening), or procedures performed by the dentist, haven’t been proven to create risks for you or your baby during pregnancy.
 However, there is simply not enough information to prove that teeth whitening during pregnancy is completely safe.

 Because there is not enough information about the potential effects of the chemicals used in teeth whitening products on you and your baby during pregnancy, it is recommended that you avoid teeth whitening procedures during pregnancy, just to be as safe as possible.
 For those who are especially concerned about the appearance of their teeth, this can be a big inconvenience.
 Fortunately, there are some safe ways to whiten teeth during pregnancy.

 Pregnant or not, prevention is always the best medicine!
+Many of the same stain-causing items show up among the food restrictions after a tooth whitening treatment.
 You can avoid staining your teeth further by avoiding the following:

 While it may be unrealistic to completely cut these foods out of your diet, especially the ones that have additional health benefits, you can help combat stains by brushing your teeth after eating them, and drinking plenty of water.
 The good news is that there are some foods which are actually good for teeth whitening, including strawberries and fibrous fruits.